-A - Z GUIDE OF SCIENCE MAJORS
+A-Z GUIDE OF MAJORS

-Within the Bachelor of Science at least eight units will make up your primary major.
-You will also have eight units of free electives, which offer you the flexibility to shape your course in a number of different ways, like extending your major to add depth, adding a second major or a minor from the same or another course, or studying a range of units from across the university.
+Within the Bachelor of Science, at least eight units will make up your Science major.
+You'll also have eight units of free electives, which offer you the flexibility to shape your course in a number of different ways - such as extending your major to add depth, adding a second major or a minor from the same or another course, or studying a range of units from across the University.